 13. Sow the First Seeds

-Though you’ll need to hold off for most veg, some seeds do benefit from a very early start.
-Three of these include onions, chilis, tomatoes, and eggplant (aubergines).
+Though you’ll need to hold off for most veg, some seeds benefit from a very early start.
+Three include onions, chilis, and eggplant (aubergines).
 That’s because each needs a long growing season, and if you’re in a mild or cold climate, your plants might not have enough time to produce if you sow in spring.
 You can also grow salad greens and loose-leaf lettuce right through the winter.
 Indoors, they’ll grow with a grow-light set-up, and plants started at the end of summer will continue growing slowly in greenhouses and polytunnels.
 Here’s more guidance on the earliest seeds to sow.

 14. Order bare-root fruit bushes and trees

 It’s not just strawberries that you can order bare-root.
 Add more perennial fruit bushes and trees to the garden in winter too.
 You can get apples, pears, currants, gooseberries, and more for a much better price if you order bare-root.
-They’ll arrive looking like dead sticks, but don’t worry, the plants are dormant and just waiting to break into bud and leaf.
-In winter you can also plant bare-root roses and other bare-root shrubs.
+They’ll arrive looking like dead sticks, but don’t worry, the plants are dormant and just waiting to break into buds and leaves.
+In winter, you can also plant bare-root roses and other bare-root shrubs.